 - Edward Washines, Yakama Nation

-Truth and Reconciliation is a process that provides space and time to investigate, name, honor and address generations of harm caused by state and federal wrongdoings that benefited and empowered the white dominant culture through unjust means.
+Truth and Healing is a process that provides space and time to investigate, name, honor and address generations of harm caused by state and federal wrongdoings that benefited and empowered the white dominant culture through unjust means.
+The TAC will lead staff in the development of recommendations regarding how our state can address the harms caused by Indian boarding schools and other cultural and linguistic termination practices.

 Washington has made this commitment to create space and time to investigate our state’s history as it relates to the original inhabitants of our land.
 Termination, removal and assimilation practices brought death, starvation, theft and violence into the lives of Indigenous communities across our nation.
 Thankfully, these attempts to terminate Indigenous spirituality, culture and language were unsuccessful.
 It is with gratitude that we begin this healing journey.